ak-yoshi/EasyTorch/README.md

 # EasyTorch

 ## Introduction
-This is a template code to reduce the implementation burden in code using PyTorch.
+This is a template code to reduce the implementation burden in PyTorch coding.
 You can examine training or evaluation easily by simply preparing model and training data.

 ## Requirement